Darboğaz: History

 There are no written sources of the deep history of the town.
-But probably the vicinity was inhabited during Byzantine Empire era.
-The earliest settlers of the town were the members of a Turkmen tribe in the 17th century.
-According to legend, the tribe leader was playing tar, a musical instrument and the earliest name of the settlement was tarbaz or tar player.
+The vicinity was probably inhabited during the Byzantine Empire era.
+The town's earliest settlers were the members of a Turkmen tribe in the 17th century.
+According to legend, the tribe leader was playing tar, a musical instrument, and the earliest name of the settlement was tarbaz or tar player.
 (The legend, if true, may show an Azerbaijani origin of the tribe.)
-That name may be the source of the modern name which also means "narrow pass".
-Darboğaz was declared township in 1968.
+That name may be the source of the modern name, which also means "narrow pass".
+Darboğaz was declared a township in 1968.

 Economy

 The main economic activity is agriculture, especially cherry horticulture.
 The annual cherry production exceeds 1500 t.
 Beekeeping and carpet weaving are other economic activities.
-Being a mountain town the potential for winter tourism is also promising.
+Being a mountain town, the potential for winter tourism is also promising.